 $ echo "prepended line content" >> demo_file

 $ git commit -am"prepend content to demo file"

-[master 86bb32e] prepend content to demo file
+[main 86bb32e] prepend content to demo file

 1 file changed, 1 insertion(+)